Scifabric/pybossa.js/doc/library.rst

 volunteers of the tasks.

-Therefore, we can say that the **info** field does not have a specific format except for the applications, as every application need a task_presenter.
+Therefore, we can say that the **info** field does not have a specific format except for the applications, as every application needs a task_presenter.

 PyBossa.JS uses the description field to get the question that will be shown to the volunteers in the presenter endpoint of the application.
 For example, in